-They’re so much fun to decorate for any occasion.
-Kids love portable food on a stick, which of course makes them perfect for birthday parties, Halloween parties, baby showers, Easter, Valentine’s day, you name it.
-Customize the decorative sprinkles and drizzles in any way you’d like and watch how quickly they disappear.
+They’re so much fun to customize and decorate for any occasion.
+Kids love portable food on a stick, which of course makes them perfect for birthday parties, Halloween parties and baby showers.
 These delicious bite-sized desserts are totally irresistible!

 How to Make Chocolate Cake Pops

-- Prep.
-Make the buttercream frosting and bake the cake according to package instructions.
+Make the chocolate buttercream frosting and bake the cake according to package instructions.
 Allow it to cool completely before continuing on.

-- Add the stick.
-Melt a bit of chocolate in the microwave for 30-second increments.
+3. Add the stick.
+Melt chocolate in the microwave for 30-second increments.
 Check, stir and repeat until completely melted.
 Dip the end of the stick into the melted chocolate and push it into the pop.
 Once the chocolate on the end of the stick sets, it will help keep it in place.
 Place them in the freezer to set for about 20 minutes.

 Tips for Success

-No pop sticks?
-Make this cake balls recipe instead!
+No cake pop sticks?
+Make this cake balls recipe or Oreo balls!

 More Bite-Sized Chocolate Desserts